TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 37/Job 37.2.md

 ---

-Hear, oh, hear the noise of his voice, And the sound that goeth out of his mouth.
+Hear, oh, hear the noise of his voice, the sound that goes out of his mouth.